AntoineMercier/AntoineMercier.github.io/_pages/about.md

 ---
 {% include base_path %}

-I'm Antoine, preparing a PhD at the [University de Lyon](https://www.univ-lyon1.fr/)
+I currently work at the [Observatoire de Lyon](https://observatoire.univ-lyon1.fr/), preparing a PhD at the [University de Lyon](https://www.univ-lyon1.fr/).
+My work focuses on the alpine deformation during the

 My research
 ======